neoaggelos/cluster-api-provider-lxc/docs/book/src/tutorial/quick-start.md

 After this step, you should now have your infrastructure ready and a Kubernetes secret with client credentials to access it.

-## Deploy cluster-api-provider-lxc
+## Deploy cluster-api-provider-incus

-First, we need to configure clusterctl so that it knows about cluster-api-provider-lxc:
+First, we need to configure clusterctl so that it knows about cluster-api-provider-incus:

 ```yaml
 # ~/.cluster-api/clusterctl.yaml